MicrosoftDocs/learn/learn-pr/iot/data-anomaly-detection-using-azure-iot-hub/includes/8-exercise-search-anomalies-machine-learning-query.md

 1. Select **+ Create** (top right), and select **Dashboard** from the drop-down list.

-1. Give the dashboard a friendly name, say "Vibration Dash".
+1. Give the dashboard a friendly name, say "Vibration dash".

 1. In the blank screen that follows, click **Add tile**.
 Select **Custom Streaming Data**, **Next**, and select the **vibrationBI** from the list of datasets.